rissam/elasticrypt/README.md

 # elasticrypt

-This plugin attempts to provide tenanted encryption at rest in Elasticsearch.
+This plugin attempts to provide tenanted encryption at rest in Elasticsearch 1.7.
 Below is a brief overview of the files in the plugin and how they are used.

 ## Plugin